- Carbon Accounting Software: What It Is and How to Evaluate Your Options in 2022￼ - June 17, 2022

 - SiteProfiler – SEO metrics and insights tool

 Price: As with most SEO tools, there’s a free trial available.
 Mangools offers you 10-days to try out all their tools before making a commitment.
 If you’re hooked after those 10 days, you can get started for just $29.90/mo if paid annually.
 Their plans top out at $79.90/mo, making Mangools one of the more affordable SEO toolkits.

 Bottom line: I have Mangools pegged as the best SEO suite of tools for anyone working on a budget or new to SEO tools.
 The simple layout makes it easy to understand the data, and it’s excellent for finding those longtail low competition keywords that are important to newer sites.

-About: Clearscope is a newer tool that operates much like Yoast.
-It audits existing content and gives suggestions for ways to improve it, including content length insights and readability score.
+About: Clearscope is a newer tool that specializes in content auditing.
+It’s very similar to GrowthBar in that you can paste in your existing blog posts and Clearscope audits and gives suggestions for ways to improve it.
+Suggestions include keyword usage, content length insights, and readability score.

 Clearscope advertises that it also has natural language machine learning, which enables it to even make suggestions about article tone and additional keywords that should be included for your content to rank.